LukasKoren276/Freelancer/README.md

 # Freelancer
 A simple app that can be used for monitoring time spent on project items.
-The app also serves to crate price offers and invoices. generated in PDF.
+The app also serves to create price offers and invoices generated in PDF.